OpenArrows/ArVM/README.md

 Written in pure C btw. :cool:

-ArVM is a part of [OpenArrows project](https://github.com/OpenArrows).
+ArVM is a part of the [OpenArrows project](https://github.com/OpenArrows).